 Travel Trailer Pros and Cons

-Travel trailers also know as pull-behinds have lots of advantages over pop up campers.
+Travel trailers also know as pull-behinds have lots of advantages over pop-up campers.
 These RVs are available in many styles, lengths, and floorplans.
 They include plenty of interior living space and lots of storage space both inside and outside.
 Most travel trailers include bedrooms, kitchens, and standard bathrooms which can either dry or wet baths.

-Many models of travel trailers include an outdoor kitchen which are very convenient and fresh waters, black and grey tanks that are generally larger.
+Many models of travel trailers include an outdoor kitchen which is very convenient and fresh waters, black and grey tanks that are generally larger.
 Setting up a travel trailer is super-easy as many come with electric stabilizers.

 The biggest drawback to pull-behinds is that they require a truck with sufficient towing power to pull them.
 The GVWR (Groos Vehicle Weight Rating) varies quite a bit from one travel trailer to another.
 Some weight 2,000 lbs or less while the larger ones can weigh as much as 10,000 lbs.